marlonfrank30/BIGIP-ContainerIngressServices/NodePortLocal/readme.md

 kubectl create -f VirtualServer.yaml
 ```

-verifing if the pods will be annotated with nodeportlocal.antrea.io which has nodeport and IP information.
+Verifyng if the pods will be annotated with nodeportlocal.antrea.io which has nodeport and IP information.

 ```
 marlon@k8s-master:~/CIS/NodePortLocal$ oc describe pods nginx-85b98978db-ngwbf